 My role throughout our relationship will be to support you and walk along side you to navigate through difficulties and help you seek out your own answers at your own pace.
 Speaking to someone who won’t judge you, is impartial, and is not involved in your situation can help to make it easier to talk about your thoughts and feelings.
-You will gain a sense of ease and openness as the counselling relationship deepens.

 If you want to know your future, look at your present."

 The counselling relationship is different from other relationships in that it is confined to the times of sessions and the focus is solely on you.
 This gives you the opportunity to talk about whatever is bothering you and explore this without judgement or from feeling criticised or being told what to do by those around you.
 You can be reassured that what you say is confidential and you will not be asked to discuss or do anything that you don’t want to.

 Certain life events can be very difficult to deal with, however, you do not have to be in crisis before choosing to have counselling.
 You may be experiencing underlying feelings of dissatisfaction with life in general.
 All of these reasons and more bring people to counselling.
 I am experienced in helping clients who have difficulties with :

 And many other common mental health issues

 For children (9 years & above) and young adults: